ValeriiMal/proginmind.io/src/pages/articles/2019-03-01---Integration-Popup-Implementation/index.md

 ### And that's it!

-Lets review our steps:
+Let's review our steps:

 1. open popup synchronously on user action
-2. get popup url either synchronously or asynchronously
+2. get popup URL either synchronously or asynchronously
-3. set popup.location.href to obtained url
+3. set popup.location.href to obtained URL
 4. start popup checking
-5. wait when popup will be redirected back to success or error urls and we can read them
+5. wait when popup will be redirected back to success or error URLs and we can read them
 6. close popup
 7. check the result